caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 class Nest<T> where T : class // T must be a class type
 ```

-When declaring method parameters and return types, type parameters can be specified as covariant or contravariant.
+When declaring generic interfaces, method parameters and return types, type parameters can be specified as covariant or contravariant.
 See below for more information.

 #### Assemblies

 In any CLI language, the executable code is stored in one or more "assemblies"; the code in an assembly can also call code in other assemblies, called "referenced assemblies".
 References are resolved at both compile time and run time.
+At compile time this resolution can be done against a "reference assembly" which only contains stubs of the public content of an assembly; at run time the full assembly is needed.
 Code can use "reflection" to interrogate the VES at runtime to determine which assemblies have been loaded, what types those assemblies contain, and to read all of the metadata associated with those types and the compiled code that implements them.
 The VES does not have to load referenced assemblies, however, until they are required, so this sort of reflection-based interrogation does not necessarily return details about all assemblies referenced by the running assembly.

 Each assembly consists of at least one "module file" which contains code, and can also include additional module files or resource files.
 Assemblies can be "strong-named", which means they are crytographically signed, but this is optional.